 “This 100-foot section of ruts just west of Little Papillion Creek is one of the very few remaining in the Omaha area.
 The Mormon Pioneer Company passed this way in 1847, and the route was subsequently used by California gold seekers on the Council Bluffs Road.
 Thomas Bullock wrote of this day’s journey on April 10, 1847: “[We] travelled on the divide of a rolling prairie, crossed the creek ‘Tapion’ [Little Papillion Creek] and also a marshy creek [Big Papillion Creek], at both which places the ‘Mormon team’ [men who were assigned to help pull wagons out of difficult spots] was called into requisition.
 On the banks of this last marsh the Camp halted to feed the cattle.”

-By 1850, the route that made up the eventual Military Road had several landmarks identified along the way, including the pathway over Black Mud Creek, the top of Prospect Hill where dead were buried, and further west at Saddle Creek on westward over the prairies that today make up Benson.
+By 1850, the route that made up the eventual Military Road had several landmarks identified along the way, including the pathway over Black Mud Creek, the top of Prospect Hill where dead were buried, and further west at Saddle Creek Road on westward over the prairies that today make up Benson.

 Politics of Wagon Roads